awsdocs/amazon-eks-user-guide/doc_source/private-clusters.md

 + `com.amazonaws.<region>.s3` – For pulling container images
 + `com.amazonaws.<region>.logs` – For CloudWatch Logs
 + `com.amazonaws.<region>.sts` – If using Cluster Autoscaler or IAM roles for service accounts
-+ `com.amazonaws.<region>.elasticloadbalancing` – If using Application Load Balancers
++ `com.amazonaws.<region>.elasticloadbalancing` – If using AWS Load Balancer Controller
 + `com.amazonaws.<region>.autoscaling` – If using Cluster Autoscaler
 + `com.amazonaws.<region>.appmesh-envoy-management` – If using App Mesh